BISC303

 Seminar in Reproductive Medicine: From Bench to Bedside

 In some countries, 3-5% of births are achieved with assisted reproductive technologies, and this number is projected to grow as societies become increasingly interested in beating the biological clock.
-This class will introduce the basic biology behind fertility and explore the etiology and diagnosis of infertility.
-We will cover the latest developments in reproductive science and consider the clinical challenges of translating research findings into medical treatments.
-We will discuss gonadal stem cells and their use for rejuvenation of fertility, oocyte and embryo cryopreservation, and mouse models with abnormal reproductive phenotypes.
-This class will highlight open questions in reproductive biology, familiarize students with both tried-and-true and emerging reproductive technologies, and explore the advantages and pitfalls of each.
+Through the use of mouse models and human medical literature, this class will explore the biological processes underlying human fertility.
+Topics will include foundational concepts of gonadal development, sex-specific differentiation, and germline biology.
+We will also explore the etiology, diagnosis, and treatment of infertility and explore methods used in assisted reproductive technologies.
+Additionally, we will examine the latest developments in reproductive science that haven’t yet made their way into the clinic.
+We will consider the clinical and ethical challenges of translating such research advances into medical treatments.
 A major goal of the class is to teach students to read and critically evaluate the primary research literature.
 Student participation in discussions will be emphasized.

 Units: 1